andrevidela/Research-report/Thesis/index.md

 Protocol descriptions and dependent types work marvellously well.
 State machines can be represented by data types and their index can ensure we compose them in ways that make sense.

-As a reminder of how state machines can be encoded in Idris, here is a simple door protocol in Idris using _indexed monads_ \cite{parameterised_computation} were the indices behave like a Hoare Triple.
+As a reminder of how state machines can be encoded in Idris, here is a simple door protocol in Idris using _indexed monads_ \cite{parameterised_computation} where the indices behave like a Hoare Triple.
 An approach that’s been put to practice in _State machines all the way down_\cite{state_machines} and gives rise to our example:

 ```haskell
 data DoorState = Open | Closed